frobiac/adnw/README.md

 To build, please adjust controller type and build switches in makefile.
-The hardware wiring needs to be specified in matrix.h .
+The hardware wiring needs to be specified in [matrix.h](src/matrix.h).

-Further configuration can be achieved by editing src/config.h .
+Further configuration can be achieved by editing [config.h](src/config.h):

-Valid ids can be retrieved from AVR demoes, or the keyboard examples of the LUFA lib.
+Valid USB VIDs and PIDs can be retrieved from AVR demos, or the keyboard examples of the LUFA lib.
+To temporarily build with IDs from the LUFA example, run `make KB_USB_ID=LUFA` .

 Then simply call